-No. of companies given guidance 27 No. of completions 0 LIMIOIIIICIE Content of Clarification of the person in charge of environment management (participation in environment management conducted by management at business partners) Human rights, labor No. of companies given guidance 73 practices, safety and health No. of completions 2 Content of guidance Encouraging secondary suppliers to take up sustainability practices
+No. of companies given guidance 27 Environment No. of completions 0 LIMIOIIIICIIC Content of guidance Clarification of the person in charge of environment management (participation in environment management conducted by management at business partners) Human rights, labor No. of companies given guidance 73 practices, No. of completions 2 L 141.
+Content of guidance Encouraging secondary suppliers to take up sustainability practices